department-of-veterans-affairs/va.gov-team/products/health-care/1095b-tax-form/research/tech/enrollment-system-handoff.md

 	* IE veteran vs beneficary, are they seperate files?
 	* Or are they in the same file?
 	* Are multiple veterans/beneficiaries in 1 file?
-	* We know there is a orrection indicator, veteran indicator, tax year
+	* We know there is a correction indicator, veteran indicator, tax year
 		* seperate files for original, corrections, replacements?
+		* we want to grab corrected files and log that they are corrected in the DB with timestamp